Panhard 178: Modifications by Germany, Vichy France and Italy

-After 1941 the Germans modified 43 cars as railway-protection vehicles (Schienenpanzer); they could drive on the tracks themselves by means of special wheels and were fitted with large radio frame aerials.
+After 1941, the Germans modified 43 cars as railway-protection vehicles (Schienenpanzer); they could drive on the tracks themselves by means of special wheels and were fitted with large radio frame aerials.

-Under the armistice conditions the Vichy regime was allowed to use 64 Panhards for police service.
+Under the armistice conditions, the Vichy regime was allowed to use 64 Panhards for police service.
 These vehicles, mainly taken from the May–June production batches, had their guns removed and replaced with an additional machine gun.
 On orders of the Army, the Camouflage du Matériel branch, Engineer J. Restany, using the false name "J-J. Ramon", from April 1941 clandestinely produced 45 new turrets, fitted with a 47 mm SA 35 (about twenty) or a 25 mm gun in order to equip an equal number of hulls hidden from the Germans; some were eventually combined with the hulls for trial purposes.
 The turrets were of a new design but strongly resembled Restany's 47 mm turret of June 1940.
-They used twenty millimetre armour plates for the vertical surfaces and ten millimetre plate for the top.
-To the top hatch a rear hatch was added.
-On 28 January 1942 all turrets had been finished.
-Later, to the right of the main armament a 7.5 mm FM 24/29 machine-gun was fitted.
+They used 20 mm armour plates for the vertical surfaces and 10 mm plate for the top.
+To the top hatch, a rear hatch was added.
+On 28 January 1942, all turrets had been finished.
+Later, a 7.5 mm FM 24/29 machine-gun was fitted to the right of the main armament.
 These hulls and cars were partly hidden or dumped in lakes when the whole of France was occupied in November 1942.
-Some vehicles however, were used by the Germans in the Sicherungs-Aufklärungs-Abteilung 100.
-In the summer of 1944 some were perhaps taken into use by the resistance.
+Some vehicles, however, were used by the Germans in the Sicherungs-Aufklärungs-Abteilung 100.
+In the summer of 1944, some were perhaps taken into use by the resistance.

-In 1944 some of the 34 Panhards captured by the Germans when they overran Vichy-France in November 1942, were rebuilt with the 50 mm L/42 or L/60 gun in an open-topped turret and used for occupation duty.
+In 1944, some of the 34 Panhards captured by the Germans when they overran Vichy-France in November 1942, were rebuilt with the 5 cm KwK 38 L/42 or 5 cm PaK 38 L/60 gun in an open-topped turret and used for occupation duty.
 In November 1942, the Italian Army also captured two Panhards, which would be used by them until September 1943.